OWASP/www-policy/operational/signatory.md

 title: Signatory
 layout: full-width
+layout: col-document
+document: Rules of Procedure
+tags: Rules of Procedure

 ---

 ## Signatory

 The OWASP Foundation will use the following policy when approving financial transactions or entering into contracts or other agreements requiring a financial commitment by the Foundation, to ensure financial transparency and achieve operational independence from board members: